groupme-js/GroupMeCommunityDocs/docs/api/groups/subgroups.md

 ***

 !!! note
-    The `messages.preview` object in subgroups includes `last_message_updated_at`, which is **not present** in the standard group messages object.
-This field represents when the last message was edited/updated.
+  The subgroup `messages` object includes `last_message_updated_at`, which is not present in standard group message metadata.
+This field represents when the last message was edited or otherwise updated.

 ## Show